notmike101/google-foobar/README.md

 2. Wait for the page to fully load
 3. Copy the resulting URL
 4. Repeat the following steps as quickly as possible 25 times
-    a.
-Open a new tab
+    1. Open a new tab
-    b.
-Paste the URL
+    2. Paste the URL
-    c.
-Press enter
+    3. Press enter
 5. Once you've got 25 tabs open, go through the tabs.
 On one or more of them, you'll see an a black bar at the top of the page asking if you're up for a challange.
 6. Once you find one, you can close all the other tabs since you don't need them.